IntentSoftware/docs/articles/getting-started/take-a-tour/take-a-tour.md

 _The modules downloaded in the example above are specifically related to the `Clean Architecture .NET Core 3.1` Application Template._

 > [!NOTE]
-> Although this example is based in .NET, this process would work in the same way for other Application Templates that are designed for other languages.
+> Although this example is targetting .NET, this process would work in the same way for other Application Templates that are designed for other languages.

 ## Application Settings
-Once Intent Architect has finished creating the application and installing the selected components, it will open it automatically on the _Settings_ tab.
+Once Intent Architect has finished creating the application and installing the selected components, it will open it automatically on the _Settings_ view.

 ![Application Settings](images/application-settings.png)